-The summaries provided in this Weekly Recap do not necessarily represent the views of Squire Sanders (US) LLP and should not be deemed to be endorsements of them.
+The summaries provided in this Weekly Recap do not necessarily represent the views of Squire Patton Boggs (US) LLP and should not be deemed to be endorsements of them.
 The Recap is intended to be a compilation of articles and events to encourage discussion within the conflict minerals community and to keep our readers updated on the most recent developments.

 Catholic Leaders Call on European Union to Make Due Diligence System Mandatory

 The International Cooperation for Development and Solidarity (CIDSE), “an international alliance of Catholic development agencies working together for global justice,” released a statement on conflict minerals signed by several bishops and leaders of the Catholic church throughout the world.

 The statement, among other things, calls for the EU to adopt a mandatory due diligence system.
 The Catholic leaders reason, “[a]s many of us are first-hand witnesses to the powerful dynamics in regions affected by conflict, having engaged in dialogue with all involved, we can assure that nothing less will be able to change the behavior of companies and other actors.”

 The Catholic leaders also call on the EU to increase the scope of the natural resources covered by the proposed regulation and ensure that there is shared responsibility across the supply chain.

 TheRaceToTheBottom.org Comments on Tulane University’s Survey